FIFA can no longer protect itself, says ex-investigator

 | MELBOURNE

-Nicholas Davidson, a prominent lawyer and honorary president of New Zealand's football association, resigned from his role on FIFA's investigatory chamber before Swiss police arrested seven senior officials in Zurich last week.
+Nicholas Davidson, a prominent lawyer and honorary president of New Zealand's soccer association, resigned from his role on FIFA's investigatory chamber before Swiss police arrested seven senior officials in Zurich last week.

 While defending the work of the ethics committee and its "fearless" personnel, Davidson said the governing body's lack of transparency had set it up to fail.